Agriculture in Malaysia: Statistics

 Nearly twenty four percent of Malaysia's land area is composed of land dedicated to agriculture alone.
 There are around 43,000 different agricultural machines and tractors.
 Malaysia contains 7,605,000 hectares of arable and permanent cropland.
 Malaysia produces 535,000 metric tons of bananas per year.
 Only about five percent of Malaysia's cropland is actually irrigated.
 This chart displays a predicted relationship between consumption of rice, the amount planted, and the increase in population from 2008 up until 2030.

 Rubber production

+Rubber trees were first planted in British Malaya in 1876.
+The first commercial rubber planting was in 1896.
+In 1903, 20,000 acres were dedicated to rubber production in Malaya.
+By 1922, this number had risen to 2,260,000 acres.
+Two political restrictions on rubber production – the Stevenson Plan (1922-1928) and the International Rubber Regulation Agreement (1934-1942) – harmed the Malayan economy over the long run, as the rubber restrictions were most stringently enforced there.

-Typically, Malaysia is responsible for one third of the world's rubber export.
-However, production has decreased because most states are switching to a more profitable product, palm oil.
-Malaysia is also an exporter of timber, pepper, and tobacco.
-Since 2001, Malaysia's rubber production has been increasing.
-In 2004, production value reached eight billion dollars, in 2007 it topped ten billion dollars, and in 2008, production value is sitting at 11.24 billion dollars.
-In 2009 however, production plummeted by nearly six percent.
+Malaysia was formerly responsible for one third of the world's rubber exports.
+However, production has decreased across most states.
+Between 2001 and 2008, production value rose, hitting 11.24 billion dollars.
+In 2009 however, production plummeted by nearly six percent, as growers switched to a more profitable product, palm oil.

 Malaysia has earned a good reputation around the world for its high quality and well priced rubber products.
 Rubber manufacturers in Malaysia supply several rubber products such as medical gloves, components for automobiles, belts, and hoses to several countries such as the United States, Japan, China, and many countries in Europe.